TongLing916/tongling916.github.io/_posts/2020-3-6-Feature.md

 This is achieved by relying on integral images for image convolutions; by building on the strengths of the leading existing detectors and descriptors (in casu, using a Hessian matrix-based measure for the detector, and a distribution-based descriptor); and by simplifying these methods to the essential.
 This leads to a combination of novel detection, description, and matching steps.
 The paper presents experimental results on a standard evaluation set, as well as on imagery obtained in the context of a real-life object recognition application.
 Both show SURF’s strong performance.

+#### Introduction

+- Based on ideas similar to __SIFT__
+- Approximated computation for detection and descriptor (using box filter instead of original second order partial derivatives of a Gaussian)
+- Results comparable with SIFT, plus:
+  - Faster computation
+  - Generally shorter descriptors

+### Fusing points and lines for high performance tracking [^Rosten05]

+#### Abstract

+This paper addresses the problem of real-time 3D model-based tracking by combining point-based and edge-based tracking systems.
+We present a careful analysis of the properties of these two sensor systems and show that this leads to some non-trivial design choices that collectively yield extremely high performance.
+In particular, we present amethod for integrating the two systems and robustly combining the pose estimates they produce.
+Further we show how online learning can be used to improve the performance of feature tracking.
+Finally, to aid real-time performance, we introduce the FAST feature detector which can perform full-frame feature detection at 400Hz.
+The combination of these techniques results in a system which is capable of tracking average prediction errors of 200 pixels.
+This level of robustness allows us to track very rapid motions,such as 50◦camera shake at 6Hz.

+#### Introduction

+- __FAST__: Features from Accelrated Segment Test
+- Studies intensity of pixels on circle around candidate pixel C
+- C is a fast corner __if__ a set of __N__ contiguous pixels on circle are:
+  - all brighter than __intensity of C + threshold__, or
+  - all darker than __intensity of C + threshold__
+- Typically tests for __9__ contiguous pixels on a __16__-pixel circumference
+- __Very fas detector__ - in the order of 100 Mega-pixel/second

 ### BRIEF: Binary Robust Independent Elementary Features [^Calonder10]

 #### Abstract